 The 50th state comprises six main islands and several smaller islands.
 All have beaches, waterfalls, beautiful landscapes, and unique culture.
 If you want to see more than one island on your bucket-list trip, the easiest way to do so is to take a cruise.
 But which cruise should you choose?
 Let’s take a look at the possibilities.

-Several popular cruise lines visit Hawaii, including Princess, Crystal, Celebrity, Norwegian, Holland America, and Royal Caribbean.
+Several popular cruise lines visit Hawaii, including Princess, Celebrity, Norwegian, Holland America, and Royal Caribbean.
 Norwegian has a large ship based in Hawaii that sails from Honolulu and visits the other islands.
 If you are an adventurous type, expedition lines like UnCruise Adventures sail to Hawaii’s smaller, less-visited islands.
 There’s a lot of variety when it comes to Hawaiian cruises, and you’ve got options when it comes to size of ship, ports to visit, type of excursions, length of itinerary, and more.
 One thing’s for sure: There’s a cruise out there that’s right for you.

 As I evaluated the following cruises, I looked at the following criteria: